SiddhantVgaikwad/MERNstack_coding_Round/backend/readme.md

-oxiler-backend
+Roxiler-backend
 This project aims to implement a backend system to manage and analyze product transactions.
 The backend is designed to interact with a third-party API to fetch product transaction data, and it provides various APIs for listing transactions, generating statistics, and creating charts based on the fetched data.

 API Endpoints